fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

 - March 2nd: [Introduction](ATMLDS.pdf)
 - March 9th: No lecture
 - March 16th:
   - Attention is all you need by Matteo Omenetti.
+[Slides](Omenetti.pdf)
   - Language Models are Unsupervised Multitask Learners [cancelled].
 - March 23rd:
   - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding by Luca Schweri.
   - Pre-trained Transformers As Universal Computation Engines by Antonio Lopardo.
 - March 30th:
   - An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale by Jonas Binder.
+[Slides](Binder.pdf)
   - Emerging Properties in Self-Supervised Vision Transformers by Javier Rando Ramirez.
 - April 6th:
   - Style transfer GAN by Tianyi Liu.
   - Variational Inference with Normalizing Flows by Guangda Ji.
 - April 13th:
-  - Moser Flow: Divergence-based Generative Modeling on Manifolds [cancelled].
+  - Moser Flow: Divergence-based Generative Modeling on Manifolds by Pascal Mignon.
   - Learning and Generalization in Overparameterized Normalizing Flows by Yunshu Ouyang.
 - April 20th (Easter): No lecture
 - April 27th: